 Social norms about masculinities are often at the root of men's perpetration of bullying.
 In all three countries in the 2017 Man Box study, the young men who held the most inequitable gender attitudes (about a variety of themes, not only violence) were significantly more likely to report both perpetrating and experiencing all three forms of bullying/violence included: verbal, online, and physical.
 Further research suggests that bullying behaviors often share common root causes: the perpetrator's desire to demonstrate power and control over the victim and the use of bullying to enforce gender conformity.
 In short, one's likelihood of "being a bully" or using verbal, online, or physical violence increases dramatically inside the Man Box.
+The 2016 National Crime and Victimization Survey in the United States, the source for our cost calculations, demonstrates that some 242,380 events of verbal or physical violence were perpetrated by men aged 18 to 29 in the year we investigated.

 Interpersonal violence in all its forms physical violence, verbal harassment, even the proliferating world of online harassment and abuse - represents a particularly tangible and devastating arena where rigid masculine norms manifest.
-Bullying and other forms of interpersonal violence are rightly regarded as public health and criminal justice priorities in the United Kingdom and around the world, with research showing that about one-third of 12to 18-year-old students report involvement in "traditional bullying" (Modecki et al., 2014).
-In the United Kingdom, with an older sample (aged 18 to 30), the 2017 Man Box study found that more than half of men in the Man Box reported perpetrating all three forms of bullying - online, verbal, and physical - within the previous month.
-There is also a statistically significant difference between men inside and outside of the Man Box in the United Kingdom, with men in the Man Box more likely to report experiencing bullying at some point within the last month compared to men outside of the Man Box.
+Bullying and other forms of interpersonal violence are rightly regarded as public health and criminal justice priorities in the United States and around the world, with research showing that about one-third of 12to 18-year-old students report involvement in "traditional bullying" (Modecki et al., 2014).
+Survey data collected for the Youth Risk Behavior Surveillance report found that in the 12 months before the survey, 6 percent of high school students recalled being threatened or injured with a weapon on school property at least once, with boys reporting nearly twice as much violence as girls (Kann, 2018).
+A total of 15.5 percent of students reported being electronically bullied and 20.2 percent had been bullied on school property in the 12 months before the survey.
+In the 30 days before the survey, 5.6 percent of students said that they did not go to school at least one day because they did not feel safe.
+The 2017 Man Box study found that more than one-third of young men in the United States reported having perpetrated verbal, physical, and/or online bullying/violence in the month prior to the survey.

 Some researchers argue the consequences of bullying and harassment in a workplace go far beyond the individuals directly involved and instead impact everyone in the workplace (Chappell & di Martino, 2006).
-School violence is generally underreported either because of fear or because of the perceived social acceptability of some violence in school (Pereznieto et al., 2010).
+School violence is generally underreported either because of fear or because of the perceived social acceptability of some violence in school (Pereznieto, Harper, Clench, & Coarasaet, 2010).
 While there are significant gaps in the research calculating the total costs of bullying to society, some studies have made attempts.
-In the United Kingdom, the cost of bullying in the workplace to society has been estimated at £682.5 million (Giga, Hoel, & Lewis, 2008).
+The costs of school violence to the US economy is estimated at \$7.9 billion per year (Pereznieto et al., 2010).